Santa Fe Conservation Trust

 Insider Archaeology Tour at San Cristobal Pueblo

-August 23 • 9:00 AM – 1:00 PM
+August 23 • 8:30 AM – 2:00 PM (approximately)

-($120 Tax-Deductible)
+($145 Tax-Deductible)

 Pueblo San Cristobal is one of the premier rock art and village sites in New Mexico.
-It reflects a complex history that spans the immediately pre- and post-Spanish colonization periods.
-The cultural landscape embodies stories of adaptation to climate change, the artistic expression of a rich social and religious life, and the persistence of traditional culture in the face of Spanish conquest.
-Led by Eric Blinman, former Director of the Office of Archaeological Studies, Museum of New Mexico, New Mexico Department of Cultural Affairs.
+The location in the Galisteo Basin reflects a complex history that spans the immediate pre- and post-Spanish colonization periods.
+The cultural landscape embodies stories of adaptation to climate change, the artistic expression of a rich social and religious life, and the persistence of traditional culture in the face of Spanish colonization.
+The underlying story includes the Pueblo Revolt, Spanish Reconquest, and the transformation of the Galisteo Basin into a ranching economy in the Spanish, Mexican, and American periods.

 Insider Geology Tour at Diablo Canyon